Dr. Susan Elliott, IICN Director from 2020-2022.

 As my time in this role ends, the work of IICN carries on and the search for a new director begins.
 The mission and vision of IICN remain essential to the ministry of Christian nurses across the globe.
 A new leader in partnership with the need for more course faculty, Christian Nurse International authors, and developers of Bible studies to help nurses learn more about daily integration their Christian faith in all nursing roles and responsibilities is critical.

-When we become children of God, we are to do two things: “Love the Lord our God with all of our heart, and with all of our soul, and with all of our mind, and with all of our strength, and to love our neighbor as ourself” (Mark 12:30-31).
+I leave you with Mark 12:30.
+Love the Lord your God with all of your heart, and with all of your soul, and with all of your mind, and with all of your strength.

 A personal relationship with God through the saving blood of Jesus is the gift of eternal life.
 As a nurse, live out your faith by being the best nurse you can be so that your light will shine, people will see your good works, and all will be to God’s glory (Matthew 5:16).

 Dr. Susan Elliott, IICN Director 2020-2022